Daudi-Lazarre/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
-This project is about it.
+This project is about git.
+Consider this the update from Github. >:)